 - Look for overhead power lines before handling or climbing a ladder.

 - Maintain a 3-point contact foot, or two feet and a hand) when climbing and descending a ladder.

 - Stay near the middle of the ladder and face the ladder while climbing up and down.

 - Use a barricade to keep traffic away from the ladder.

 - Keep ladders free of any slippery materials.

 - Only put ladders on a stable and level surface that is not slippery.

 OSHA Ladder Safety – Don’t:

-Upon completing your OSHA 30 Hour training you will be able to comprehend the following crucial measures:
+Upon completing your online training, you will be able to comprehend the following crucial measures: